acdoussan/blog/_posts/2022-09-24-how-to-expand-a-zfs-pool-partitions.md

 Bonus note: According to
 [this post](https://forums.FreeBSD.org/threads/zpool-confusion-where-is-my-partition.63555/post-367802),
-if you add the following lines to `/boot/loader.conf` and reboot your machine `zpool status` will apparently show the `sd[x]` names instead.
+if you add the following lines to `/boot/loader.conf` and reboot your machine `zpool status` will show the `sd[x]` names instead.
 I have not tried this, do so at your own risk.

 ```
 kern.geom.label.disk_ident.enable="0"           # Disable the auto-generated Disk IDs  for disks